Songket: History

 Songket weaving traditions at first, historically associated with Srivijaya empire, a wealthy 7th to 13th-century maritime trading empire based on Sumatra.
 Palembang and Minangkabau Pandai Sikek area are the best and the most famous songket producers in Indonesia.
 According to a Palembang folk tradition that has been narrated for generations, the origin of songket came from the Chinese traders who brought silk threads, while the Indian or Middle Eastern traders brought gold threads.
 Subsequently, the woven combination has become the exquisitely shimmering golden songket.
 It associated with areas of Malay settlement in Sumatra, and the production techniques could have been introduced by Indian or Arab merchants.

 Songket is a luxurious textile that required some amount of real gold leaves and gold threads to be hand-woven into exquisite fabrics, surely it has become a symbol of luxury and social status.
 Historically the gold mines are located in Sumatra hinterland; Jambi and Minangkabau Highlands.
 Although gold threads were found buried in the Srivijaya ruins in Sumatra, along with unpolished rubies and pieces of gold plate, there is no corroborating evidence that the local weavers used gold threads as early as 7th century to early 8th century.

-Based on archaeological data, it can be seen that songket has been known by the people of South Sumatra since the 9th century CE, as seen in ancient statues cloths motifs from the site of the Bumiayu temple complex in Penukal Abab Lematang Ilir Regency, South Sumatra Province, Indonesia.
+Based on archaeological data, it can be seen that songket has been known by the people of South Sumatra between the 8th to the 9th century CE, as seen in ancient statues cloths motifs from the site of the Bumiayu temple complex in Penukal Abab Lematang Ilir Regency, South Sumatra Province, Indonesia.
 At that time the use of songket was reserved only for the nobility, as seen from the statues which were probably the deified personification of a king.
 The evidence for the existence of songket can be seen on the lepus motifs found on the vest worn by Figure 1 at the Bumiayu temple complex.
 The use of lepus motif shows the continuity of that motif that has been around since the 9th century.